Investigating an approach of robustly self-testing two-qubit entangled states: The Bell scenario

 for all $a,b,x,y$, where $\lambda$ are hidden variables or the so-called \emph{shared randomness}.
 In this case, we say that the correlation between Alice and Bob is \emph{local}.
 A \emph{Bell inequality} is a linear combination of $P(a,b|x,y)$ and it is a way to demonstrate the limitation that all local correlations can achieve.
 In general, it is expressed as

 where $\beta_{a,b}^{x,y}$ are some real numbers, the set of which defines a Bell inequality. $L$ is called the \emph{local bound} for the Bell inequality.

 In quantum world, Alice and Bob's pair is described by a quantum state $\rab$.
-The measurement performed by them are described by positive operator-valued measure (POVM) $E_{a|x}$ and $E_{b|y}$.
+The measurements performed by them are described by positive operator-valued measures (POVMs) $E_{a|x}$ and $E_{b|y}$.
 The correlation now is obtained by the Born rule:

 for all $a,b,x,y$.
 The correlation obtained in quantum world is called \emph{quantum correlation}, and we can see that it is different from the local correlation in Eq.~\eqref{Eq_local_correlation}.
 In fact, such a difference can cause the violation of a Bell inequality \eqref{Eq_BI}.
 That is, there exists a quantum state $\rab$ and measurements $E_{a|x}, E_{b|y}$ such that Eq.~\eqref{Eq_BI} does not hold.
 A correlation $\mathbf{P}$ that yields the violation of a Bell inequality is referred to as a \emph{nonlocal correlation}.
-Similar to the local case, quantum correlations also have limitation on achieving a Bell value.
+Similar to the local case, quantum correlations also have limitations on achieving a Bell value.
 That is,

 In this paper, we are interested in the situation of $Q>L$.
 In self-testing scheme, one tries to identify the quantum systems (states, measurements, assemblages, etc.) themselves through the maximal quantum violation of a Bell inequality, i.e., when observing $\vec{\beta}\cdot \mathbf{P}_{\rm obs}=Q$~\cite{FN1}.
-We will review the knowledge of self-testing in a coming section.
+We will review the knowledge of self-testing in the coming section.